dongkwonjin/Semantic-Line-DRM/README.md

 \\[[arXiv]](https://arxiv.org/abs/2007.08139)
 -->

-Implementation of "Semantic Line Detection Using Mirror Attention and Comparative Ranking and Matching" Codes in this github:
+Implementation of "Semantic Line Detection Using Mirror Attention and Comparative Ranking and Matching" in this github:

 ### Prerequisite
 - python 3.6